sevensense-robotics/core_research_manual/pages/time_synchronization.md

 > :information_source: **Info**: In the current firmware/driver version (<= 1.7.1) PTP synchronization will cause an IMU timestamp warning to trigger "IMU measurement period unstable, error: 0.1000ms.".
 This can be ignored and will be fixed in the next firmware release.

-The Alphasense Core will automatically start the synchronization when a PTP master is connected to the ethernet network.
+The Core Research will automatically start the synchronization when a PTP master is connected to the ethernet network.
 Only PTP over UDP/IPv4 is supported.
 See [Running a PTP master on linux](#running-a-ptp-master-on-linux) on how to run a PTP master directly on the host.

 > :warning: **Important**: Time translation needs to be **disabled** when PTP is used.